MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-deploy.md

 - Registers the required resource providers in the Default Provider Subscription
 - Grants contributor access to the App Service Identity application
-- Create Resource Group and Virtual network (if required)
+- Create Resource Group and Virtual network (if necessary)
-- Create Storage accounts and containers for App Service installation artifacts, usage service and resource hydration
+- Create Storage accounts and containers for App Service installation artifacts, usage service, and resource hydration
 - Download App Service artifacts and upload them to the App Service storage account
 - Deploy the App Service
 - Register the usage service
 - Create DNS Entries for App Service
 - Register the App Service admin and tenant resource providers
-- Register Gallery Items - Web, API, Function App, App Service Plan, WordPress, DNN, Orchard and Django applications
+- Register Gallery Items - Web, API, Function App, App Service Plan, WordPress, DNN, Orchard, and Django applications

 To deploy App Service resource provider, follow these steps: